 For March 13, I will hand out the appendix from Raimund Seidel, Small-Dimensional Linear Programming and Convex Hulls Made Easy, Discrete & Computational Geometry 6(5):423–434, 1991.
 For anyone who wants to implement the linear programming algorithm, I think this appendix is a better guide than the Dutch Book.

-For April 15, here is the BSP Frequently Asked Questions.
+For April 8 and 10, here is the compilation of BSP Tree Frequently Asked Questions.